tiqi-group/pydase/docs/dev-guide/Adding_Components.md

 Often, React components in the frontend will need to send updates to the backend, especially when user interactions result in a change of state or data.
 In `pydase`, we use `socketio` to seamlessly communicate these changes.
 Here's a detailed guide on how to emit update events from your frontend component:

 1. **Setting Up Emission**: Ensure you've imported the required functions and methods for emission.
-The main function we'll use for this is `emit_update` from the `socket` module:
+The main function we'll use for this is `setAttribute` from the `socket` module:

     ```tsx
-    import { emit_update } from '../socket';
+    import { setAttribute } from '../socket';
     ```

 2. **Understanding the Emission Parameters**: